Talking with Families

 - Program staff accurately describe child's behaviors and skills in an understandable and sensitive manner.

-- Program staff communicate child's skills in relation to ratings in a meaningful way that addresses both strengths and concerns/needs.
+- Program staff communicate child's skills in relation to ratings in a meaningful way that addresses strengths, needs, and concerns.

 - Program staff ask families for feedback about the accuracy of findings and engage families in meaningful conversations about the findings.